brendanmetzger/ledger/README.md

 - [x] Auto generate link to edit file in textmate
 - [ ] Flashcards
 - [x] hovering a paragraph writes out abbreviations
+- [ ] let students change the name of their projects
 - [ ] btoa on discourse input
+- [ ] perform analysis to determine if source code is organized
+- [ ] perform analysis to determine if code is of a certain quality
+- [ ] determine if code meets min/max SLOC requirements
+- [ ] implement a file history (and analyze deltas)

 ** What about an ajax callback that returns an intention.
 Like, if true, check this box.
 I suppose this is a promise maybe?
 That means investigate promises.